 - Foundation, basement, crawl space and structural components

-Should the buyer/seller being present during the inspection?
+Q: Should the buyer/seller be present during the inspection?

-In a hot market like Denver, sometimes homeowners forego the inspection.
+Q: Shoulder buyers sometimes forego the inspection?
 Is this a wise decision?

 What is the most misunderstood aspect of the home inspection?